tonyhoVN/tonyhoVN/README.md

 # Anh Tung Ho (Tony Ho)
 - I work as a Robotic Engineering.
-- I am enthusiastic about controlling Robotics and Automation System.
+- I am enthusiastic about controlling Robotics and Automation Systems.
 - Feel free to contact me at tonyho2000@kaist.ac.kr

 <!---